MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-dependency-version-conflict.md

 Use the latest stable [Azure SDK BOM](https://search.maven.org/artifact/com.azure/azure-sdk-bom) and don't specify Azure SDK and dependency versions in your POM file.
 When applicable, use the [Azure Spring Boot BOM](https://search.maven.org/artifact/com.azure.spring/azure-spring-boot-bom/).

-The dependencies listed in the Azure SDK BOM are rigorously to avoid dependency conflicts.
+The dependencies listed in the Azure SDK BOM are tested rigorously to avoid dependency conflicts.

 ### Avoid unnecessary dependencies